-You can read the full text of recent bills on the web, you can order printed copies from the Senate or House Document Rooms, or you can find them in a library.
-Senate bills are also sometimes printed in the
+The full text of recent bills is available on the web.
+Printed copies can be ordered from the Senate or House Document Rooms, or found in a library.
+Senate bills are also sometimes printed in the Congressional Record.

-Senate Document Services may be able to provide you with a copy of a bill or resolution from the current Congress.
-Check with them for availability.
+Senate Document Services may be able to provide a copy of a bill or resolution from the current Congress.
+Contact Senate Document Services for availability.

 Bills and resolutions may be available in large library systems or college libraries, frequently as a part of their participation in the Federal Depository Library Program (FDLP).
 Over 1,100 libraries participate in the FDLP, collecting and/or providing public access to government documents.
 A list of depository libraries is available on GPO's website.
 Since most depository libraries are within a university or state library, calling ahead to ask about hours is advised.

 Some Senate bills are printed in the Congressional Record, generally on the day they are introduced.
 Quite often, a senator gives a statement of introduction, which is helpful in understanding the provisions of the bill.
 The text of House measures are rarely printed, and there are usually no statements of introduction.